 - Environment: It grows wild in mountainous regions of Europe and North America.
 It is farmed in Mediterranean countries.

 - Description: Shrub or tree of the Betulaceae family, growing from two to five meters high.
-It is usually formed by multiple stems which grow from a common base.
+It is usually formed by multiple stems which grow from a joint base.
 The leaves are toothed, and their end is pointed.

 - Decoction of the leaves and the bark of young branches (mixed): 30-40 g per liter of water.
 Boil for three minutes and steep for 15.
 Drink one or two cups daily.